 Yeah.

-and he has met fierce resistance and a strategy of judge shopping so that they can stop his constitutional authority and statutory authority of protecting the country, which is his main mandate.
+And he has met fierce resistance and a strategy of judge shopping so that they can stop his constitutional authority and statutory authority of protecting the country, which is his main mandate.

-Uh Sean, uh I I recall here just uh right after Thanksgiving, uh, we had a ramming attack, just like we saw in Stockholm today, uh just a couple miles from me uh on the campus of Ohio State University, and the suspect in that case was a Somali refugee uh who had come to the United States just a couple years ago.
+Sean, I recall here just right after Thanksgiving, we had a ramming attack just like we saw in Stockholm today, just a couple miles from me on the campus of Ohio State University.

 And that kind of illustrates the problem.

-Uh, we talked about, and I actually ran the numbers, that in Europe we were looking at a terror attack every 84 hours.
+Sean, you might recall back last summer, we talked about, and I actually ran the numbers, that in Europe, we were looking at a terror attack every 84 hours.

-Um, and and we talked about that on your program.
+And we talked about that on your program.

 Now we're seeing a terror attack nearly every day.

-Uh this week we've had St. Petersburg.
+This week we've had St. Petersburg.

-Uh and yet the the authorities, not just in Europe, but even here in the United States.
+And yet the authorities, not just in Europe, but even here in the United States, there's just no recognition of how bad the problem is.

-Well, we know how bad the problem is because we have the statistics, and illegal immigration is not far behind either.
+Well, we know how bad the problem is because we have the statistics.

-and they describe a seven-year period of time where six hundred and forty-two thousand crimes, including the most heinous, including some murders and some rapes, some petty crimes, a lot of drug crimes, are are perpetrated against just the people of Texas.
+You know, I don't understand where the fierce resistance is when, you know, when I sit through a security briefing that Obama himself should have been sitting through in Texas with those brave men and women that secure our borders and they describe a seven-year period of time where 642,000 crimes, including the most heinous, including some murders and some rapes, some petty crimes, a lot of drug crimes, are perpetrated against just the people of Texas.

 You know, when you interview the mothers who lost their sons or the fathers that lost their sons and daughters because of illegal immigrants that had even been in jail before, and I think of one father in particular who lost his son, and his son was working overnight in a convenience store, and then we find out that the guy was an illegal immigrant that had spent a lot of time in jail for kidnapping and raping a woman, kidnapping her for an entire week.

-And and the reason is very simple, it's not confusing at all.
+And the reason is very simple.

 It goes against their narrative of cultural relativity.

-So that's why they're so soon.
+So that's why they're so currently.

 Yeah, we're losing you, Ami.